HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-api-rabbitmq.md

 **Login to RabbitMQ Management Dashboard**

+RabbitMQ Management is a plugin that we enabled for RabbitMQ in previous section.
+It gives a single static HTML page that makes background queries to the HTTP API for RabbitMQ.
+Information from the management interface can be useful when you are debugging your applications or when you need an overview of the whole system.
+If you see that the number of unacked messages starts to get high, it could mean that your consumers are getting slow.
+If you need to check if an exchange is working, you can try to send a test message.

 By default the management plugin runs on `15672` HTTP port.

 From your browser go to `http://localhost:15672`